ArwaElhadidy/Calculator/README.md

 ## Demo

-You can view a live demo of AgeCalculate [here](https://arwaelhadidy.github.io/Calculator/.)
+You can view a live demo of Calculator [here](https://arwaelhadidy.github.io/Calculator/.)

 ## Credits
 Create innovative solutions using JavaScript